Early Television Stations

 One of the most interesting stories in the history of early television is that of Don Lee Broadcasting.
 Don Lee was a Cadillac dealer in Los Angeles who entered the broadcasting business in 1926 with the purchase of a radio station.
 In November, 1930, Don Lee engaged the services of 24-year-old Harry R. Lubcke, B.S., University of California, an electrical engineer, and gave him the title of Director of Television of the Don Lee Broadcasting, and applied for a construction permit for the first television station on the west coast, W6XAO.

-In 1931 Lee obtained a license for W6XS, which broadcast on a frequency of 2100-2200 kHz, using a mechanical camera that worked only with film.
+In 1931 Lee obtained a license for W6XS, which broadcast on a frequency of 2.1-2.2 mHz, using a mechanical camera that worked only with film.
 The picture had 80 lines and 15 frames per second.
 Since there were few commercially available TV receivers at the time, Lubcke prepared and distributed plans for construction of mechanical receiving sets to many amateurs in the area of Los Angeles.
-The 80 line picture was transmitted on both W6XS and W6XAO.
+W6XS also broadcast on 2.75-2.85 mHz at some time before it went off the air in 1935.
 Here is a letter responding to a viewer of W6XS.

 On December 23, 1931, W6XAO went on the air from the eighth-floor transmitter at Seventh and Bixel streets, Los Angeles, at 44 1/2 megacycles, to broadcast one hour daily except Sundays.
 This was one of the first VHF stations to go on the air in the United States.
 W6XAO broadcast the same 80 line picture as W6XS.